 Based on this model and our own experience in this area, here are some guidelines we recommend for measuring the impact of leadership development programs.

 Conduct A Pre- and Post-Training Assessment

-Additional follow-up leadership evaluation programs can be conducted six months to a year after training to determine how well the trainee has retained the information.
+Additional follow-up evaluations can be conducted six months to a year after training to determine how well the trainee has retained the information.
 In addition to true and false or multiple choice questions, the trainee could be asked to answer questions that test situational judgment.

 Collect 360 Feedback

-Post-training assessment does not have to be limited to what you can measure from trainees.
+Post-training assessment does not have to be limited to what you can measure from the trainees themselves.
 One of the most telling ways to measure the effectiveness of leadership training is to seek feedback from others who work with the trainees, including their supervisors.

-To derive a numerical value, HR managers can collect an aggregate score from each participant regarding a single question dealing with overall effectiveness.
+To find a numerical value, HR managers can collect an average score from each participant regarding overall effectiveness.
 Or, if you complete evaluations annually, compare post-training evaluations with evaluations from years past to identify improvements.

 Gathering this feedback takes the post-training assessment a step further, offering even more substantial data.
 If possible, have a control group of people who take post-training assessments but have not attended the program.
-This might be a group of people who are next in line for training at your organization.
+You can create this group from people who are next in line for training at your organization.

 Evaluate Leadership Execution

 Here, you determine to what extent new leadership skills and knowledge are impacting business.
 First, your team needs to identify performance measures that could be impacted by leader behavior, as well as the skills for which you are training.
 Determine what you want to measure and look at applicable benchmarks.